afentonjr/BayES-Lab/README.md

 - paramsguess = a guess for the parameters that will be estimated
 - conc = a vector of concentrations, used for fitting the experimental data with a model
 - ninitguess = number of initial guesses.
 The parameter space is assumed to be very noisy, with many local minima.
 As such, many initial guesses are likely needed to increase the changes of obtaining the global minimum
-- bsubtract = a scan with no redox couples present.
+- bsubtract = a scan with no analytes present.
 Used to find the background current for subtraction from the experimental data
 - data_ref = the experimental data with a reference redox couple added to adjust the potential to be referenced versus a desired redox event (e.g., ferrocene)
-- data_bgref = a dataset where the only active species is the reference redox couple.
+- data_bgref = a dataset where the only analyte present is the reference redox couple.
 Used to adjust the potential of the background current
 - prior = prior probabilities of a given electron transfer mechanism
 - return = paramsfound (estimated parameters), paramslb (lower bound of the estimates), paramsub (upper bound of the estimates), ETM (the estimated electron transfer mechanism), PETM (the probability of the estimated electron transfer mechanism), dataEstep (the processed experimental potential), dataInet (the processed experimental current), inetsim (the simulated current), Eref (the redox potential of the reference redox couple vs. the original reference electrode used), and simtime (the simulation time, for internal consumption)